 In putting together the home page of the NewToLasVegas.com blog, I have tried to link (in the left column on a desktop computer, elsewhere on a smartphone) to every legitimate online news and opinion site I can find focusing on Las Vegas or Nevada.
 My only standards for inclusion: Material has to be posted regularly about the Silver State and that the site be transparent and honest about its mission.
 So there are links to left-wing sources (Nevada Current), right-wing sources (Muth’s Truths), gossip pundits (Norm Clarke’s Vegas Diary) and a whole lot else including traditional news media like TV stations and daily newspapers and new media like The Nevada Independent and Las Vegas Law Blog.
 The list under “News/opinion” now tops 60 entries.

 Which brings me to one of those entries, a website that’s been out there for a few years by the name of Las Vegas Herald.
 The flag is nearby.
 “First published 1900,” it reads.
 This is so clearly false it’s hilarious.
 The population of the Las Vegas area in 1900 was just 18 folks, including kids.
 (If you think I’m making this up, click here to see the actual U.S. Census enumeration that year for Las Vegas, with all the names fitting on a single page.)
 There were no print news outlets of any kind in Las Vegas–or for that matter even a Las Vegas–until after the railroad from Los Angeles to Salt Lake City came through in 1905.
-That led to an instant city and two weekly newspapers, the Las Vegas Age and the Las Vegas Times.
-Neither had Herald in its name.
+That led to an instant city and three weekly newspapers, the Las Vegas Age, the Las Vegas Times and the Las Vegas Advance.
+None had Herald in its name.

 So what’s the game?
 As implausible as it may seem, according to recent investigative reports, Las Vegas Herald is part of a network of hundreds of fake media websites linked to a propaganda machine promoting the interests of India over Pakistan.
 This is really wild stuff.